dkwagner/politescript-spec/README.md

 ### Development Language
 Kotlin will be employed in the creation of the PoliteScript parser and lexer.
 Kotlin was selected due to its ease of development.
 It was also selected due to a desire to learn the Kotlin programming language.

+### Overall goals
+The hope is to create a programming language that makes it not only easy to show others how they can create their own language, but make it humorous and engaging enough that developers can come to appreciate and understand how the design of a programming language can make it easy (or difficult) to use.